For information on admission to the M.S. in Computing, Entrepreneurship and Innovation, please click here.

-The online procedure is user-friendly; however, if you have any questions regarding the application process, please view the Application Resource Center's frequently-asked questions.
+The online procedure is user-friendly; however, if you have any questions regarding the application process, please view the Application Resource Center.

-Note: You must arrange with the Educational Testing Services (ETS) to electronically submit GRE and TOEFL scores (if necessary) to our Graduate School of Arts and Science (GSAS).
+Note: You must arrange with the Educational Testing Services (ETS) to electronically submit GRE and TOEFL/IELTS scores (if necessary) to our Graduate School of Arts and Science (GSAS).
 Our institution code for the GRE and TOEFL is 2596.
 You do not need to use a special department code for the GRE.
+For IELTS, contact your test center directly and request that your test scores be sent electronically to New York University, Graduate School of Arts and Science, New York, NY.
+An institutional code is not required.
 The GMAT and LSAT will not be accepted as a substitute for the GRE.
-The IELTS will not be accepted as a substitute for the TOEFL.

 If you are required to take the TOEFL, this examination requires you to list a department code that is most appropriate for your field of study or you can simply use code 99.
 However, do not use code 00 and do not leave this field blank.
 We will not receive your test scores if you report it this way.